 These raw wildflower honey products contain antioxidants and anti-bacterial properties the same way as common honey types like clover honey.
 The antioxidants cleanse the body of free radicals, causing cell damage.
 Hence, it boosts the immune system and prevents cancer and heart disease.

-Many naturopaths have offered raw wildflower honey to pollen allergy sufferers.
+Many naturopaths have offered this honey varietal to pollen allergy sufferers.
 Some people believe that this honey contains elements that build up antibodies against allergens and pollen.
 Honey aficionados believe that the benefit some people derive from this honey is exclusive to it.
 Meaning, clover honey or other types of honey generally available do not provide the same benefit.

 What is Wildflower Honey good for?